realmjoin/realmjoin-docs/AppManagement/package-management/package-details.md

 #### Billable / Non-billable

 Provisioning of this package will count towards your package usage quota - if you have one.
-Please see [Licensing](https://www.realmjoin.com/pricing/).
 Currently all publicly available packages are billable.

 #### Intunemanaged / Intuneunmanaged